yboetz/pyznap/README.md

 This will backup your data once per day at 12pm.

-You can also manage and send to remote ssh locations.
+You can also manage, send to and pull from remote ssh locations.
 Always specify ssh locations with

     ssh:port:user@host:rpool/data